The-0xAlex/SetupXcode/README.md

 the greatest of all time, I made it public so others can experience the glory.

-I have various machines, work locations, and installs, so I use this executable to quickly adjust my Xcode elsewhere.  _(Another obvious use-case: Take this and make a private one to rapidly prank your victi... friends who leave their IDE unattended)_
+I have various machines, work locations, and installs, so I use this executable and others like it to quickly adjust my Xcode stuff when the machine isn't set up yet.
+Use it as a starting point if you want to do something similar.
+_(Another obvious use-case: Steal this and modify a private one to rapidly prank your victi... friends who leave their IDE unattended)_

-## Some Juicy Samples of The Best Theme:
+## Some Juicy Samples of the only theme you could ever want:

 ![](Colors0.png)
 ![](Colors1.png)